-You will find various shapes for crafting, including a star, a flower, a hand, and a flower.
-They are best used with thicker paper because they don’t create a hole very easily.
+You will find various shapes for crafting, including a star, a flower, a hand, a leaf, and a flower.
+They are best used with thicker paper like cardstock because they don’t create a hole very easily.

 Hole Punch Activities for Your Kids

-I hope you find this information helpful in making your final decision about what hole punch to get for your preschool activities.
+I hope you find this information helpful in deciding what hole punch to get for your preschool activities.

-Are you ready to put that hole punch to use?
+Are you ready to put that paper puncher to use?
 Try out these fun hole punch activities in the store.

 Do you prefer to shop on Teacher Pay Teachers?
 You can also check out my hole punch products on TPT.